ezgigm/Project4_Store_Sales_Forecasting/README.md

 **Problem:**

 There are many seasons that sales are significantly higher or lower than averages.
-If company does not know about these seasons, it can lose too much money.
-Predicting future sales is one of the most crutial plans for a company.
-Sales forecasting gives idea to the company for arranging stocks, calculating revenue and deciding to make new investment.
+If the company does not know about these seasons, it can lose too much money.
+Predicting future sales is one of the most crucial plans for a company.
+Sales forecasting gives an idea to the company for arranging stocks, calculating revenue, and deciding to make a new investment.
 Another advantage of knowing future sales is that achieving predetermined targets from the beginning of the seasons can have a positive effect on stock prices and investors' perceptions.
 Also, not reaching the projected target could significantly damage stock prices, conversely.
 And, it will be a big problem especially for Walmart as a big company.

 **Aim:**